balajincse/SmartCab-Training/README.md

 # SmartCab-Training
-Training the Smart Cab to take the decision to make Action.
+Training the Smart Cab to take a decision.

 ## Train a Smartcab How to Drive